 Continue reading “Honky Tonk Woman by The Rolling Stones — How to Play”

 The beginning Guitar section of Gimme Shelter, by The Rolling Stones, can be a bit of a challenge, but with a little practice, you'll find it to be worth the effort.

-This time, we are going to take a look at the song “Gimme Shelter,” by The Rolling Stones.
-It was written by Mick Jagger and Keith Richards for the 1969 record “Let It Bleed” and it is the opening song on that record.
-This song features an Open Tuning on the Guitar, meaning that the strings are tuned to an open chord, instead of the standard tuning.
+Gimme Shelter, by The Rolling Stones, was written by Mick Jagger and Keith Richards for the 1969 record “Let It Bleed,” on which it appears as the opening song.
+It features an Open Tuning on the Guitar; in other words, the strings are tuned to an open chord, instead of the standard tuning.

-Under My Thumb was written by Mick Jagger and Keith Richards for the 1966 record Aftermath.
-This record was the first to be recorded in the United States and is notable for the instruments not usually associated with the Rolling Stones, such as the Marimba.
+Under My Thumb, written by Mick Jagger and Keith Richards for the 1966 record Aftermath, was the first to be recorded in the United States and is notable for the instruments not usually associated with the Rolling Stones, such as the Marimba.
 BIll Wyman uses (most likely) a Maestro Fuzz pedal on the Bass guitar for this song.

-Continue reading “Under My Thumb by The Rolling Stones – How to Play”
+Continue reading “Under My Thumb, by The Rolling Stones – How to Play”